danian95/InstDocs/docs/source/instruments/PELS-55/docs.rst

 Procedure
 ~~~~~~~~~

 1. Make sure the instrument is turned on.
-Make your way through the
-    trecherous journey behind the machines as the switch is in the back
-    right corner.
-(You can also reach the switch from the front, on the
+The switch for the instrument is on
-    left side when facing the instrument)
+    the left side towards the back when facing towards the front of the
+    instrument.
 2. Turn on the monitor for the corresponding computer and log in with
-    password :kbd:`Springchem2020` if needed.
+    password :kbd:`spring2021` if needed.
 3. Open :program:`BLDevelopment`

     .. image:: /instruments/PELS-55/images/thumbnail_image.jpg